Inner Circle to Honor the Legacy of Roots Reggae Legend Jacob Miller

 Miller, who joined Inner Circle in 1975, had returned from Brazil with Marley and Island Records founder Chris Blackwell, in March.
 Island, which had Marley and Inner Circle on its books, opened an office in the South American country.

-At the time of his death, the jocular Miller and Inner Circle were in the process of recording New Age Music, their second album for Island Records.
+At the time he died, the funny Miller and Inner Circle were recording New Age Music.
+This was their second album for Island Records.

-A cousin of British singer Maxi Priest and Jamaican-American rapper Heavy D, Miller started his recording career at the famed Studio One in 1969.
+Miller is a cousin of British singer Maxi Priest and Jamaican-American rapper Heavy D. He started his recording career at the famed Studio One in 1969.

 His greatest commercial success came with Inner Circle through songs such as Tenement Yard, Standing Firm and Forward Ever Backward Never.